edgio-docs/edgio-docs/src/pages/guides/reference/layer0_migration.md

 ### Allowlisting {/*allowlisting*/}

 When users access your site, {{ PRODUCT }} will send traffic to your origin servers from specific IP addresses.
-The list of IP addresses are on the _Domain Configuration_ tab as mentioned above.
+The list of IP addresses are on the _Origin Security_ tab for your site.
 You must add all these IPs to your firewall's allowlist to ensure that requests are not blocked by it.

 During deployment, the {{ PRODUCT }} CLI connects to the following domains.
 Please add these domains to the allowlist of any firewall in all development or CI/CD environments that deploy to {{ PRODUCT }}: